kiwicom/orbit/packages/orbit-design-tokens/docs/SCHEMA.md

 ### Elevation scale

-Based on our [elevation system](https://orbit.kiwi/foundation/elevation-hierarchy/), we use only following naming variants for the defition of them:
+Based on our [elevation system](https://orbit.kiwi/foundation/elevation-hierarchy/), we use only following naming variants for the definition of them:

 - suppressed
 - flat